AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

 # PiBook_on_AcerTravelMate4001
-A dead Acer Travelmate 4001 WLMI may become alive again with a "Raspberry Pi heart" in it
+An Acer Travelmate 4001 WLMI witha dead mainboard becomes alive again with a "Raspberry Pi heart" in it.
+An AVR Microcontroller with many I/O pins replaces the keyboard controller, and as we are already there, replaces the 5 buttons of the Screen controller board.

 ![image](Overview.png)

-There are easier ways to get a so-called PiBook, but I want to figure it out how to do this.
+There are easier ways to get a so-called PiBook, but I wanted to figure it out how to do this.

-My plan:
+The details:

 a) If possible use the housing of the TravelMate.
 But maybe there is not enough space.
   - Todo: measure the available space inside the housing and record it here.